tundraka/tundraka.github.io/classes/LearningHowToLearn/W04-HowToBecomeABetterLearner.md

-#Renaissance Learning and Unlocking Your Potential
+#Renaissance Learning and Unlocking Your Potential - Part I

 ##How to become a better learner
 Two main tips for how to learn better.